 Health Profession Opportunity Grants (HPOG) Impact Study, 2011-2015

-The HPOG Impact Study is being designed to demonstrate how variations in program services affect program impacts.
-The literature on promising and innovative Career Pathway programs, especially in health care, is quite limited.
-As such, the HPOG Impact Study will fill a void in the sectoral training and career pathways literature both about program effectiveness and about which types of programs or program components are most effective.
+The Health Profession Opportunity Grants (HPOG) Impact Study is being designed to demonstrate how variations in program services affect program impacts.
+The literature on promising and innovative career pathways programs, especially in health care, is quite limited.
+As such, the HPOG Impact Study will fill a void in the sectoral training and career pathways literature about both program effectiveness and which types of programs or program components are most effective.
 Key evaluation questions that will be addressed in the study include:

 - What impacts do HPOG programs have on outcomes of interest?